mongodb/specifications/source/unified-test-format/unified-test-format.rst

   If the entity of the specified name already exists, the test runner MUST raise an error.

-- ``storeIterationsAsEntity``: if specfied, the runner MUST keep track of the number of iterations of the loop performed, and store that number in the specified entity.
+- ``storeIterationsAsEntity``: Optional string.
+If specified, the runner MUST keep track of the number of iterations of the loop performed, and store that number in the specified entity.
+The number of loop iterations is counted irrespective of whether sub-operations within the iteration succeed or fail.

   If the entity of the specified name already exists, the test runner MUST raise an error.